 'LET'S SEE...'
 EXHIBITION IN PARTNERSHIP WITH SIGHT CONCERN

 Teeth Relief are a London-based organisation who are committed to improving oral health within low income communities around the world.
 Their aim is to make knowledge of oral health a fundamental part of health education and have created useful teaching materials centred on a unique training manual which explains oral health practice in plain language.

 Since dental work is expensive and therefore inaccessible to so many, acting to prevent problems before they develop is a valuable investment and, in 2017, Teeth Relief created The Oral Health Manual to equip health works with a guide of basic dental health and practices.
 The guide contains useful teaching material, clearly explaining oral health practice in plain language.

 IGF funded an Arabic translation of the manual to be distributed in Syria with the view of further-ranging distribution in future.

 IGF have supported local charities within the West Midlands for many years, and on top of regular support to specific charities, on-off grants are also awarded.
-An example was funding donated to Site Concern in order to organize an art project for the blind and partially sighted in 2018.
+An example was funding donated to Sight Concern Worcestershire in order to organize an art project for the blind and partially sighted in 2018.
 ‘Let’s See…’ celebrated the value of creative work made by those with of partial and severe sight loss.
 The group began by working with pieces loaned from Worcester Museum and Art Gallery and their work was exhibited for a month in Malvern Library.